-Artificial intelligence (AI) is no longer a futuristic concept expressed in sci-fi films – it’s embedded in your smartphone, workplace tools, shopping recommendations, and even healthcare decisions.
-But what exactly is AI, and why does it matter so much nowadays?
+Artificial intelligence (AI) is no longer only a futuristic concept presented in sci-fi films – it’s embedded in your smartphone, workplace tools, and overall in our everyday life.
+But what exactly is AI?
+Why does it matter so much nowadays?

 AI’s history

-AI is far from a brand-new invention.
-While ChatGPT and other generative AI tools have captured the public’s attention quite recently, the roots of AI stretch back to the 1950s, when pioneers like Alan Turing and John McCarthy began exploring how machines could mimic human thought.
-Over the decades, AI has powered applications such as chess-playing programs, speech recognition, predictive analytics, and recommendation engines long before ChatGPT existed.
-Many people assume AI only appeared with today’s chatbots, but in reality, it has been quietly shaping technology, business, and research for decades, gradually evolving from rule-based systems to the sophisticated, data-driven models we see today.
+AI as a concept is far from a brand-new invention.
+While ChatGPT and other generative AI tools have captured the public’s attention quite recently, the roots of AI reach back to the 1950s, when pioneers like Alan Turing and John McCarthy began exploring how machines could mimic human thoughts.
+Over the decades, AI has powered applications, for example chess-playing programs, speech recognition, and recommendation engines long before ChatGPT existed.
+In your industry AI was likely present too.
+Although many people assume AI only appeared with today’s chatbots, but in reality, it has been quietly shaping technology and business for decades, gradually evolving from relatively simple rule-based systems to the sophisticated models we see today.

 Understanding the core of AI

-At its heart, AI is about creating machines that mimic certain aspects of human intelligence.
+You may ask yourself what AI is really about, deep there, under the hood.
+At its heart, AI is about creating machines that mimic some aspects of human intelligence.
 Think of it as building a ‘digital brain’.
-While your brain has billions of neurons exchanging signals, an AI system uses artificial neural networks – mathematical models that connect digital ‘neurons’ to process information.
-Just as your brain learns from experience, AI learns from data with every photo, sentence, or click helping it adjust and improve.
+While your brain has billions of neurons constantly exchanging signals, an AI system uses artificial neural networks which essentially are mathematical models that connect digital ‘neurons’ to process information.
+Just as your brain learns from experience, AI learns from data with every photo, sentence, or another piece of information helping it adjust and improve.

 This is very different from traditional programming.
 In classical software development, a programmer writes exact step-by-step, logical rules – if X happens, do Y. AI, by contrast, doesn’t rely on explicit instructions.
 Instead, it identifies patterns in large datasets and adjusts its behavior accordingly.
-In other words, programming tells a computer what to do, while AI teaches it how to learn so then it can find the most fitting solution by its own.
+In other words, programming instructs a computer what to do and AI teaches it how to learn so it can find the most fitting solution by its own.
+It’s clever, isn’t it?

 Without going much into the details, the building blocks of AI include:

-- Machine Learning (ML) – Algorithms that learn from data and improve with experience,
+- Machine Learning (ML) – Algorithms that learn from data and improve by gathering experience,

-- Deep Learning – Multi-layered neural networks that handle complex tasks like speech recognition or image analysis,
+- Deep Learning – Multi-layered neural networks that address complex tasks including speech recognition or image analysis,

-- Natural Language Processing (NLP) – The technology behind chatbots, translation apps, and digital assistants,
+- Natural Language Processing (NLP) – This is the technology e.g. behind chatbots, translation apps, and virtual assistants,

 - Computer Vision – Systems that allow machines to ‘see’ and interpret images or video,